Working Together: Disabled Student Services, Computing Departments, Veterans Organizations, and Other Campus Services

 - JWU uses assistive technology as a tool to help all students transition and succeed in college studies.
 A community of practice for assistive technology helps staff work proactively with students and with facilities to accommodate requests in a timely manner.

-Adele Darr and Feng Wang, Arizona State University (ASU)
+Adele Darr and Feng Wang, Arizona State University (ASU) reported:

 - ASU has four campuses that collaborate to provide services to students with disabilities.